 my children were taken the bus it was 0.8 miles in the range but, the school department moved the stop to under the range of 0.75. (right across the street from my house and my friends ) so our children can't take the bus. but, the other children can in the area. this area was always bused...
 Read more »

 My fiance's car was stolen after being left by a parking attendant at his work after closing with the keys in the car, the doors unlocked.
 He was never told that the attendant would leave the keys in his car if he did not return to pick them up before closing.
-His car was then stolen, but found and...
+His car was then stolen, but...
 Read more »

 The answer is possibly.
 You should take pictures of the basement and railing area on the stairs immediately from all angles.
 Go see a doctor, give a history of the accident, keep copies of all bills and records.
 Are there any code violations on the property?
 Shoddy maintenance etc?
 Any witnesses to...Read more »